jewlexx/vscode-devaffirmations/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---

 **Describe the changes**
-A clear and concise description of what the bug is.
+A clear and concise description of what the changes are.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your changes.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]